leftthomas/CARAFE/README.md

 ## Datasets
 The datasets are coming from [GTZAN](http://marsyas.info/downloads/datasets.html) and [EBallroom](http://anasynth.ircam.fr/home/media/ExtendedBallroom) Download these datasets and extract them into `data` directory.
+Make sure the dir names are same with dataset names.

 ## Usage
 ### Train Model